 Ventures in Community recommended ICNA reach out to Good Shepherd Catholic Church, according to parish administrator Claudia Fiebig.
 "We welcomed the opportunity to have them worship on Friday afternoons," she said.

-Aldersgate first allowed members of Islamic Circle of North America to use the church’s Guback Center around last Labor Day, while the construction of their mosque was completed.
-The church’s decision gained national media attention, sparking critics to send angry emails and phone calls to Aldersgate pastors.
+Aldersgate first allowed members of Islamic Circle of North America to use the church’s around last Labor Day, while the construction of their mosque was completed.
+The church’s decision gained, sparking critics to send angry emails and phone calls to Aldersgate pastors.

-Rev. Jason Micheli, a pastor at the church told Patch in June that a “handful of folks” left the church since the decision was made.
+Rev. Jason Micheli, a pastor at the church that a “handful of folks” left the church since the decision was made.
 In an email to the Aldersgate congregation, Micheli said he hopes the church will maintain a relationship with members of ICNA.